pubkey/client-side-databases/README.md

 * Open [http://localhost:3000/](http://localhost:3000/) to browse the frontend.

+### RxDB PouchDB

+* Run `npm run start:rxdb-pouchdb` to start the mock server and the production build frontend.
+* Or run `npm run dev:rxdb-pouchdb` to start the mock server and the development frontend server.

+* Open [http://localhost:3000/](http://localhost:3000/) to browse the frontend.

+### RxDB LokiJS

+* Run `npm run start:rxdb-lokijs` to start the mock server and the production build frontend.
+* Or run `npm run dev:rxdb-lokijs` to start the mock server and the development frontend server.

+* Open [http://localhost:3000/](http://localhost:3000/) to browse the frontend.

-### RxDB
+### RxDB Dexie.js

-* Run `npm run start:rxdb` to start the mock server and the production build frontend.
+* Run `npm run start:rxdb-dexie` to start the mock server and the production build frontend.
-* Or run `npm run dev:rxdb` to start the mock server and the development frontend server.
+* Or run `npm run dev:rxdb-dexie` to start the mock server and the development frontend server.

 * Open [http://localhost:3000/](http://localhost:3000/) to browse the frontend.